Awesomeware/goblin-wrangler/README.md

 Welcome to Goblin Wrangler, a tabletop gaming service!

 ## Local development
+Prior to running Goblin Wrangler locally you must do some setup:

+1. `cp web/.firebaserc.example web/.firebaserc` and change the my-gcp-project text to point to the GCP project you've attached to Firebase Hosting.
+1. `cp web/.env.development.example web/.env.development` and set the GOOGLE_CLIENT_ID to a valid OAuth 2 Client ID you've generated in GCP.

-It is possible to deploy Goblin Wrangler locally using [Docker Compose](https://docs.docker.com/compose/).
-Our compose file will deploy the Goblin Wrangler services and required databases from scratch.
+After that it is possible to deploy Goblin Wrangler locally using [Docker Compose](https://docs.docker.com/compose/).
+Our compose file will deploy the
+Goblin Wrangler services and required databases from scratch.
 To deploy the service, run:

 ```bash
 docker-compose build
 docker-compose up -d
 ```

 The website will then be available via [localhost](http://localhost:3000).
+Both the backend and web projects reload on code changes.

 ## Project components